causalincentives/pycid/README.md

 checking graphical criteria for various types of incentives.

 ## News
 Version 0.8 breaks backwards compatibility by removing the get_all_pure_ne, get_all_pure_ne_in_sg, and get_all_pure_spe class methods from the MACID class.
-This is because pure variants of NE and SPE can now be found by simply selecting the "enumpure" solver as an argument in the new get_ne, get_ne_in_sg, and get_all_pure_spe MACID class methods.
+This is because pure variants of NE and SPE can now be found by simply selecting the "enumpure" solver as an argument in the new get_ne, get_ne_in_sg, and get_spe MACID class methods.

 Version 0.7 *breaks backwards compatibility* by requiring CPD arguments to match the case of the parent nodes.
 To update your code to the latest version, simply change the case of the arguments, as illustrated [here](https://github.com/causalincentives/pycid/commit/e50ee06b7eafac63fe7c9471764c9c5774fc743b).